irian-codes/chat-with-manuals/fullstack-app/SETUP_DEV.md

 Once the script completes, your development environment is ready.

 You can then start the application with command `npm run dev`.
-And run the Trigger.dev client with `npm run trigger:dev`.
+It will start Next.js and Trigger.dev.
 You always need both to develop the main app.

 You should be able to access the main app at [localhost:3000](http://localhost:3000).
 It'll ask you to create an account with Clerk, and then you'll be able to use it.